Dawod-G/RTS_UDP-TCP-Chat-App-with-Java-sockets/README.md

 <p align="center"> <img src="media/TCPMultiServer.png" width="45%" height="auto" /> </p>

-We can see that the code works !
+We can see that the server receiving messages from both clients and responding, demonstrating that the multi-threaded server can handle multiple client connections simultaneously.